Entrepreneurship - Deco&Design - Furniture

 Baroque chest of drawers

-The crisis of 2009 led to a new beginning and luxury furniture
+The 2009 crisis led to a fresh start and luxury furniture

-At first they only worked on furniture poor art made of poplar or lime and exported to Italy.
+In the beginning they only worked on furniture poor art poplar or lime and exported to Italy.
 Unfortunately the crisis came and the Italian market collapsed.
-Orders were getting smaller and smaller, and payment terms were getting longer and longer.
-They decided to reorientate themselves and try other markets to continue their business.
+Orders were getting smaller and smaller and payment deadlines were getting longer and longer.
+They decided to reorient and try other markets to continue their business.
 One option was the Romanian market.
-That's how they started to make luxury furniture, with patinas and special finishes, furniture on demand for the most extravagant tastes.
+So they started making luxury furniture, with patinas and special finishes, furniture on demand for the most extravagant tastes.

-We did our first large-scale projects on the domestic market in 2009.
+We did our first major projects on the internal market in 2009.
 The economic crisis forced us to reinvent ourselves.
-We had to pay more attention to the internal market.
+We had to pay more attention to the domestic market.
 Working directly with designers meant a new level of quality, we had to get as close to perfection as possible.
-We started working with Ferarri red or titanium white colours, using patinas, colour palettes, finishing schemes.
+We started working with Ferarri red or titanium white colors, using patinas, color palettes, finishing schemes.

 mobile